hashgraph/hedera-improvement-proposal/HIP/hip-xxx.md

 ## Abstract

-This HIP describes the mechanism of adding initial support in the JSON-RPC Relay and the Hedera Mirror Node for handling DEBUG requests for historical EVM transaction.
+This HIP describes the mechanism of adding initial support for handling DEBUG requests for historical EVM transaction to the JSON-RPC Relay and the Hedera Mirror Node.

 ## Motivation